A unique horticulture cluster

 To further strengthen the international position of the Netherlands' most innovative sectors of industry, the Dutch Government has designated nine 'Top Sectors'.
 One of those Top Sectors is called ‘Horticulture and Starting Materials’.
 West-Holland forms one of the most important pillars of this particular Top Sector.

-Cooperations at the regional, national and European level
+Cooperations at the regional, national level

 West Holland is constantly working to promote the greenhouse horticulture cluster, not only within the region (Greenport and in the Rotterdam- The Hague metropolitan area) and the Province of Zuid Holland, but also at the national level.
 It lobbies in the political realm and collaborates with parties in the horticulture sector itself (e.g. at Greenports Netherlands and within the 'Horticulture and Starting Materials' Top Sector).